 Sustainable cultivation and production

 Sugar beet is an environmentally friendly crop by nature.
-During sugar extraction, the water in the beet is recycled and what is left of the sugar beet as for example beet pulp and molasses are turned into valuable animal feed.
+During sugar extraction, the water in the beet is recycled and what is left of the sugar beet as for example beet pulp and molasses are turned into valuable animal feed or used for Biogas production.
 Our Fairtrade-certified cane sugar products come from South America and Africa.

 Nutrition from the soil, energy from the sun

 With its long roots, which can extend as far as two metres into the ground, sugar beet is efficient at utilising the nutrients found in the soil.
 This reduces the need for fertilisation.
 Sugar beet haulm can be compared to a solar collector that converts the sun's energy into sugar.

 Sugar beet is also an effective way to maintain agricultural land.
 The beets are grown using crop rotation and continue to grow in the autumn after other crops have been harvested.
 Growing sugar beet in a field that is otherwise used for cereals is a natural way of reducing the amount of weeds and preventing plant diseases.

 The entire beet will be utilised

 A sugar beet contains about 16% sugar, but like many other crops it also has a high water content, about 75%.
 A lot of water is used during sugar extraction, but luckily we can actually use the water that is present in the sugar beet.
 By reusing the water in the sugar up to 20 times, our production is 90% self-sufficient in water.